JaimePolidura/Bukkit-Class-Mapper/README.md

 ```
 ### Default value for optional arguments
-To specify a default value for an optional with ¡a default value!
+To specify a default value for an optional argument: ¡a default value!
 - This only works for optional arguments (the ones with "[arg name]")
+- It will have to go at the end of the usage arg

 ```java
 @Command(value = "balance pay", usage = {"money", "to", " [reason]¡why not!"})